Getting Google reviews isn't hard... if you know what to do.

 While most online users start with Google when researching a business, they don't stop on the Google results page - they end up clicking through to a variety of different sites.

 You should be proactive about managing your reputation on the review sites that are most important to your business.
 After all, 88 percent of consumers trust online reviews as much as a personal recommendation, making reviews the new word-of-mouth marketing channel.

-Facebook, Yelp, Angie's List, Better Business Bureau, and dozens of other sites give you the opportunity to collect reviews on products and services.
+Facebook, Yelp, Better Business Bureau, and dozens of other sites give you the opportunity to collect reviews on products and services.
 You should also stay up to date on industry-specific and niche review sites that apply to your business.

 Automate Your Review Generation And Tracking

 With all of these sites allowing consumers to post reviews, you should be asking your customers for feedback and keeping track of what people are saying.